Course Number |

 |

 Focuses on nutrition, health, and safety as key factors for optimal growth and development of young children.
 Includes nutrient knowledge, menu planning, food program participation, health practices, management and safety, appropriate activities, and communication with families.
 Addresses ages from prenatal through age 8.
-(Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
+(3-0)

 |